tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Open the Pandas documentation to show students more about the [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) function.
 Review the many options available in the function signature.

-Explain that, while the most common scenario is to provide the path to the file directly.
-Pandas provides a lot of configuration options for almost any other situation that may arise when reading CSV files, such as the parameters associated with the file path and header that were used in the demo code.
+Explain that while the most common scenario is to provide the path to the file directly, Pandas provides a lot of configuration options for almost any other situation that may arise when reading CSV files, such as the parameters associated with the file path and header that were used in the demo code.

-Congratulate students on reading their first CSV file into Pandas as this is an exciting moment because students can now harness the power of Pandas to work with tabular data!
+Congratulate the class on reading their first CSV file into Pandas!
+This is an exciting moment because students can now harness the power of Pandas to work with tabular data.
 Ask if there are any questions before moving on.

 ---